luyadev/luya/docs/guide/app-jsonld.md

    ->setBirthPlace('Ulm, Germany');
 ```

 Keep in mind that a lot of objects require a certain sub object.
 This makes it more complex to build and understand, but also provides the possibility for the nesting which are required by the schema defintions.
-For example the `BlogPosting` publisher requires an `Organisation` object and the organisation logo requires an `ImageObject` object.
+For example the `BlogPosting` publisher requires an `Organisation` object and the organisation logo requires an `ImageObject` object:

 ```php
 $logo = (new ImageObject())